Townsend Coleman: Voice acting

 Coleman's career as a voice actor took off in the 1980s when, having recently moved to Los Angeles, he auditioned for the role of Corporal Capeman on Inspector Gadget.
 He also portrayed Riot on Jem, Gobo in the animated version of Jim Henson's Fraggle Rock, Scott Howard on the animated Teen Wolf and many others.
 In TV commercials, he was the 7-Up "Spot", Keebler Elves, and Raid Bugs.
 Coleman has also been the voice of NBC commercials for programs such as Must See TV and The Tonight Show since the early 1990s.
 Coleman has also provided the voice for Jason Whittaker on the Focus on the Family radio drama Adventures in Odyssey since 1994.
 He also voiced the Autobot Mini-Cassette Rewind on the Transformers cartoon series (1986) and provided the voice of Colt in Saber Rider and the Star Sheriffs.

 From 1987 to 1996, Coleman voiced Michelangelo in Teenage Mutant Ninja Turtles.
 Coleman also provided the voice for The Tick in the 1994 cartoon series, for which he received an Annie Award nomination.
 Coleman performed a wide range of voices in King's Quest VI: Heir Today, Gone Tomorrow, including Vizier Abdul Alhazred, Shamir Shamazel, Lord Azure, Ferryman, Beast and the Minotaur.

 Coleman returned to the Transformers franchise by voicing Sentinel Prime in the Transformers Animated series.
-The character was designed to look like The Tick, as confirmed by the writers of the show at Botcon 2008, Coleman also currently provided the voice of Neddy the Mallet in the Cartoon Network series, Mighty Magiswords.
-Neddy's mannerisms on the show are based on The Tick which led to him being acquired the role.
-According to the creator Kyle Carrozza, Neddy was Townsend's first original cartoon role in years.
+The character was designed to look like The Tick, as confirmed by the writers of the show at BotCon 2008, Coleman also provided the voice of Neddy the Mallet in the Cartoon Network series, Mighty Magiswords (2015).

-Recently, he also returned to the Tick franchise in the 2017 series on Amazon Prime, but this time providing the voice of the ex-superhero dog Midnight.
+In 2016, Coleman returned to the Tick franchise, voicing the ex-superhero dog Midnight in the Amazon Prime live-action series.